There

 Ian heard her shout a desperate request, he became worried for the first time.

-“Naga!
 Naga, save me!”

 From

-out of the blue, two monstrous wings materialized, casting a vast shadow over the
+out of the blue, two monstrous wings materialized, casting a vast shadow over

-island.
-The tree that held up
+the island.
+The tree that held up Harrowbeth’s queen seemed like a stick in

-above it.
+size compared to the dragon hovering above it.
 Ian jumped down to the ground

 and backed away quickly.